 Close cooperation with entrepreneurs and business sector is key, this is our golden milk triangle.
 The demand from the whole dairy industry including farmers, suppliers and processors is central to Dairy Campus to develop new knowledge that can be applied to innovative products and processes.
 Moreover this knowledge is applied in education and training of present and future professionals.

-Dairy Campus is part of Wageningen University & Research, but moreover is also linked with organisations as Van Hall Larenstein university of applied science, vocational education Nordwin College, the Dairy Training Centre, national farmers organisation LTO Nederland, dairy coop FrieslandCampina, RUG Campus Fryslân,
+Dairy Campus is part of Wageningen University & Research, but moreover is also linked with organisations as Van Hall Larenstein university of applied science, vocational education Nordwin College, national farmers organisation LTO Nederland, dairy coop FrieslandCampina, RUG Campus Fryslân,

 city of Leeuwarden and the province of Fryslân.
 Dairy Campus is part of the national Agrifood cluster and connected also with other Dutch clusters like Food Valley Wageningen, Water Campus Leeuwarden and the Sino Dutch Dairy Development Center in Beijing - China.